Low-temperature quantum thermometry boosted by coherence generation: results

 \subsection{Multiple peaks in QFI with 2 ancilla qubits ($N=2$)}

-To reveal the full advantage of our scheme for the enhancement of low temperature thermal sensitivity, here we consider two ancilla qubits.
+To reveal the full advantage of our scheme for the enhancement of low-temperature thermal sensitivity, here we consider two ancilla qubits.
 In this case, the diagonalized Hamiltonian of the ancilla-probe system is given by

-here the transformed Pauli matrices are given in Eq.~(\ref{eq:Paulitrans}).
+where the transformed Pauli matrices are given in Eq.~(\ref{eq:Paulitrans}).
 The transformed frequency of the probe qubit is given by

 The master equation for this case remains the same as given in Eq.~(\ref{eq:master}), only the mixing angle $\theta_{k}$ is changed to